2024 United Cup

 The 2024 United Cup was the second edition of the United Cup, an international outdoor hard court mixed-sex team tennis competition held by the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA).
 Serving as the opener for the 2024 ATP Tour and the 2024 WTA Tour, it was held from 29 December 2023 to 7 January 2024 at two venues in the Australian cities of Perth and Sydney.
 It offered both ATP rankings and WTA rankings points to its players; a player was able to win a maximum of 500 points.

-Germany defeated Poland 2–1 in the final.
-Germany won the title after Alexander Zverev saved two match points in his singles tie against Hubert Hurkacz.
-All five of Germany's matches were decided by the final mixed doubles match, with Zverev playing singles and doubles in all the ties.
-The United States was the defending champion, but was eliminated in the group stage.
+Team Germany defeated team Poland 2–1 in the final.
+Team Germany won the title after Alexander Zverev saved two match points in his singles tie against Hubert Hurkacz.
+All five of team Germany's matches were decided by the final mixed doubles match, with Zverev playing singles and doubles in all the ties.
+Team United States was the defending champion, but was eliminated in the group stage.